 Alluvial Fan Trail is a 0.6 mile heavily trafficked out and back trail located near Estes Park, Colorado that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until September.

 Easy.
 Nice change up from typical areas in the park.